I knew as soon as I woke up: Bedbugs.

 So, moral of this little interval story:

 - Check your bed.
-You’ve probably brought a flashlight: use it.
+You’ve probably brought a flashlight: Put it to good use and investigate thoroughly.

 - Don’t leave lots of stuff on or around your bed.